7abushahla/Muharaf-Writer-Identification/README.md

 ---

-## 1. Manual Labeling Process
+## 1. Data Labeling and Preparation

-### Dataset Metadata and Excel File

-The manual labeling process used the public part of the Muharaf Dataset ([Muharaf-public](https://zenodo.org/records/11492215)), which was the portion accessible to us and originally contained partially labeled and noisy metadata.
-This was the portion accessible to us.
-To address this, we consolidated all metadata into a structured Excel file.

-The original Excel file is located at `manual_labeling/manual_labeling.xlsx` and includes the following columns:
+### Overview

+The manual labeling process used the **public part of the Muharaf Dataset ([Muharaf-public](https://zenodo.org/records/11492215))**, which consisted of 1,216 pages.
+Of these, 309 pages had a writer tag, corresponding to 6,858 text lines and 94 unique writers.
+The remaining 907 pages, containing 17,637 text lines, lacked writer tags, necessitating manual intervention to expand the labeled data.

 - `Image Filename`: Refers to the page-level images in the dataset.